-Georgia Defined Contribution Plan (Temporary and Student Workers Only)
+Georgia Defined Contribution Plan

 The Georgia Defined Contribution Plan (GDCP) was created by the 1992 Georgia Law, Act 996 and became effective on July 1, 1992.
 The purpose of this law was to provide a retirement system for temporary, seasonal, and part-time employees of the State of Georgia who were not eligible for membership in the Employees' Retirement System (ERS) or the Teachers Retirement System (TRS).